Luckybuyu/Test_document/en/source/gateway/ht-m01s_v2/connect_to_server.md

 &nbsp;

-## Connect to TTN
+## Connect to TTN/TTS

 ### Register a LoRa gateway in TTN

-Select a cluster in the [console](https://console.thethingsnetwork.org/) page to start adding devices and gateways.
+Select a cluster in the [TTN console](https://console.thethingsnetwork.org/) page to start adding devices and gateways.
+Or start adding devices and gateways in [TTS console](https://lora.heltec.org/console).

 ![](img/connect_to_server/01.png)